lxndrdagreat/sfray/README.md

 # sfray
 Old-school FPS raycast engine written in C++11 and using SFML 2.3.

+Please note that this is _not_ a complete game or even really a game at all.
+This project focuses on the rendering engine for the raycasting.
+You can build off of this to add movement, combat and the other things that make a real game.
+The included example showcases how to do a few of these things.

+# Features

+- Ability to render walls, floors and ceilings as textures or colors
+- Rendering of sprite objects (`Entity` class)

+# Roadmap
+These are things I would like to explore and try to figure out, when I have more time available to do so.

+- Walls with different heights
+- Animated entities
+- Animated walls and floors/ceilings
+- More performance increases
+- More rendering methods and options to give more choices to the developer as to where to cut corners

 # Resources

 Check out my random Youtube videos that show sort of snapshots of the